Andrew-Chen-Wang/cookiecutter-django-ec2-github/README.rst

    * Type All Traffic, with custom source type, and find your first security group in the Source (it should say the name of the security group you just created).
+  * Later on, if you ever need to access the terminal/shell inside any of your instances, head to Security Groups again, select and edit this group's inbound rules, and attach the SSH protocol type with CIDR 0.0.0.0/0.
+Then, go to an EC2 instance, select connect, and you should now be able to connect via SSH.

 4. This step may be optional depending on your use-case.
 For many Django applications we typically use the database; this step covers both the database and cache.
 Just